Moyenne Island

-Moyenne Island is a small island (9.9 ha) in the Sainte Anne Marine National Park off the north coast of Mahé, Seychelles.
-Since the 1970s onwards, it has been a flora and fauna reserve.
+Moyenne Island is a 9.9 ha island in the Sainte Anne Marine National Park off the northeast coast of Mahé, Seychelles in the Indian Ocean.
+Since the 1970s it has been a flora and fauna reserve.
 From 1915 until the 1960s, the island was abandoned until its purchase by Brendon Grimshaw, a newspaper editor from Dewsbury in Yorkshire, England, for £8,000.

-Grimshaw was the only inhabitant of the island until his death in July 2012.
+Grimshaw and Rene Lafortune, a local Seychellois man, were the only inhabitants of the island until Grimshaw's death in July 2012.
 The island is now a national park and can be visited as part of organized trips.

 History

-Moyenne Island, named after the French word for "middle", has a rich history.
-Pirates allegedly used the island in the 18th and 19th centuries, and two "pirate graves" remain.
-Philippe Georges owned the island from 1946 to 1962, living there with his wife Vera before moving to Mahé.
-The island features a viewpoint and beach named after Vera.